Tutoring Services & Academic Support

 You can work from two to 19 hours a week, according to your schedule and the need for your services.

 YES!
 Most math and science courses (especially algebra, anatomy & physiology, and chemistry) are in high need of tutors.
 American Sign Language, Accounting, Electricity, Paramedic, Human Services, IT, Nursing and TV program courses are also in high demand.
 You cannot tutor for a class in which you are currently enrolled.

 Yes.
 MATC offers paid training before each semester, orientation (regardless of start date), and individualized coaching throughout the semester.

 YES!
 The ability to educate others is an important skill in today’s knowledge-based job market.

 With training and experience, you can earn College Reading & Learning Association (CRLA) certification through MATC Tutoring Services.
 The certificates you earn are a testimony to your accomplishments as a tutor.
 They help your resume stand out.

-Your MATC-CRLA certification is transferrable!
+Your MATC-CRLA certification is transferable!
 If your next college is CRLA-certified, they will honor your certification.

 Yes!
-Many of our tutors have been promoted to Structured Learning Assistance leaders and Academic Support Center assistants.
-Others have become educational assistants, specialists and instructors at MATC.
+Many of our tutors have successfully applied to become educational assistants, specialists and instructors at MATC.

-Tutors earn $12 per hour without a degree or $14 per hour with a college degree, including an associate's degree.
+Tutors currently earn $15 per hour.
 Federal Work Study aid may be applied to this job.